 Indianapolis, IN 46204

 Agriculture is the key to Indiana’s economic foundation.
-It adds $25 billion to Indiana’s economy from farm, food and forestry products.
-Indiana agriculture has a dramatic $10 billion multiplier effect on local economies, which ends up as a ripple effect.
+It adds $31.2 billion to Indiana’s economy from food, fuel, fiber, feed and forestry products.
+The economic ripple effects of these sales— which refer to supply chain purchases and the household spending of workers—generated another $12.9 billion in sales.
 For every dollar in direct wages and income from farm, food and forest workers, more than 2.5 times that amount flows into a local economy.

-Indiana is ranked 10th in national total agricultural production and is also in the top five for crop production, especially corn and soybeans.
+Indiana is ranked 10th in national total agricultural production and is known for its agricultural diversity.
+That state ranks:

 1stin commercial duck production, wood office furniture and kitchen cabinet manufacturing.